RyuAmakaze/Q-LLP/README.md

 When using dedicated output qubits, the training labels are converted to probability vectors of length `2 ** NUM_OUTPUT_QUBITS` so that the loss computation matches the model output.

+### Amplitude encoding

+Setting `config.USE_AMPLITUDE_ENCODING = True` enables amplitude-based
+state preparation for input features.
+The feature vector is normalised and padded or truncated to the available qubits before being used to initialise the quantum state via `QuantumCircuit.initialize`.